Welcome to evergreen Valley college! What do we have to offer?

 We admit students for our fall and spring semesters only.

-Yes, but you must have prior authorization from International Programs & Services.
-You have to have completed one academic year of study to be considered for work approval.
+Yes, you can work on EVC campus, but you must have the prior authorization from EVC International Student Program.
+You must have completed one academic year of study to be considered for work approval.
 You also must have a taxpayer ID (not the same as a Social Security card).
-Some students find work on campus.

 Can I Have an Internship?

-Yes, but you must have prior authorization from International Programs & Services.
+Yes, but you must have prior authorization from International Student Program.
 You have to have completed one academic year of study to be considered for internship approval.
 You also must have a taxpayer ID (not the same as a Social Security card).
 We do have paid and unpaid internship experiences at companies in Silicon Valley.

 Do You Accept Terminated Students?